JosephLai241/URS/README.md

 ***NOTE:*** The number of results returned will be applied to all attributes.
 I have not implemented code to allow users to specify different number of results returned for individual attributes.

-The file names will follow this format: `"u-USERNAME DATE.[FILE_FORMAT]"`
+The file names will follow this format: `"u-[USERNAME]-[N_RESULTS]-results.[FILE_FORMAT]"`

-## Post Comments
+## Submission Comments

 `$ ./scraper.py -c URL N_RESULTS --FILE_FORMAT`

 **These scrapes were designed to be used with JSON only.
-Exporting to CSV is not recommended, but it will still work. **
+Exporting to CSV is not recommended, but it will still work.**

-You can also scrape comments from posts and specify the number of results returned.
+You can also scrape comments from submissions and specify the number of results returned.

 Comments scraping can either return structured JSON data down to third-level comment replies, or you can simply return a raw list of all comments with no structure.